All Episodes

 Obviously, there's a partnership there, but honestly, SpaceX has taken on most of the responsibility of this.

-And this has been a 17 hour, now 21 minutes until we expect a splashdown.
+But the two astronauts, 286 days in their space odyssey, and this has been a 17-hour, now 21 minutes until we expect a splashdown.

-We'll get to that in a second, and the spacecraft will plunge back into the discernible atmosphere for the final twelve minutes of descent, making a parachute assisted splashdown.
+And the spacecraft will plunge back into the discernible atmosphere for the final 12 minutes of descent, making a parachute-assisted splashdown.

-It's expected to still land at this time at 557 p.m., 257 on the West Coast, and a SpaceX recovery ship will be stationed nearby to haul the spacecraft on board so the crew um can be helped out of the uh crew dragon's cabin and onto the stretchers for initial medical checks, as I went through earlier.
+And a SpaceX recovery ship will be stationed nearby to haul the spacecraft on board so the crew can be helped out of the Crew Dragon's cabin and onto the stretchers for initial medical checks.

-Um we'll we'll dip in and out of NASA's coverage here, and uh all prayers are with these guys on their final descent and anticipated safe splashdown.
+And all prayers are with these guys on their final descent and anticipated safe splashdown.

 If you listen to this program any length of time, you know that.

-It is the sidearm of our military, both home and abroad, and and many other militaries on the face of the earth.
+It is the sidearm of our military, both home and abroad, and many other militaries on the face of the earth.

-It's comfortable to carry, it's easy to shoot.
+It's easy to shoot.

 They are the world's leading manufacturer of firearms, optics, ammunition, suppressors.

-Big sour is one of the most respected training facilities in the industry.
+SIGSAUR is one of the most respected training facilities in the industry.

-It's called the Sig Sauer Academy.
+It's called the SIGSauer Academy.

 They've been in business 270 years.

-Uh Sigsour firearms are proudly made right here in the USA by American workers, and Sigsour Firearms Optics suppressors include the industry's unique and only infinite guarantee.
+SIGSAUR firearms are proudly made right here in the USA by American workers.

 If something ever breaks, they will fix it.